 Federal Reserve Bank of Kansas City

-Esther leads a workforce of close to 2,000 employees in the Kansas City headquarters and its branch offices in Omaha, Denver and Oklahoma City.
+Esther George served as president and CEO of the Federal Reserve Bank of Kansas City from 2011 - 2023, when she faced mandatory retirement from the Federal Reserve.
+As the ninth president of the Kansas City Federal Reserve, she led a workforce of close to 2,000 employees in the Kansas City headquarters and its branch offices in Omaha, Denver and Oklahoma City.

 The Kansas City Fed is responsible for conducting monetary policy, providing financial services to depository institutions and the U.S. Treasury, and supervising nearly 1,000 banking organizations within the Tenth Federal Reserve District, a seven-state region that includes western Missouri, Kansas, Nebraska, Oklahoma, Colorado, Wyoming and northern New Mexico.

-As the region's representative on the Federal Open Market Committee in Washington, President George participates in monetary policy deliberations and provides a perspective based on three decades of experience as a banking supervisor.
-Her policy views are informed by regular contacts with the region's business leaders, workers, financial institutions and community leaders.
+As the region's representative on the Federal Open Market Committee in Washington, President George participated in monetary policy deliberations and provided a perspective based on three decades of experience as a banking supervisor.
+Regular contacts with the region's business leaders, workers, financial institutions and community leaders shaped her policy views.

-President George also leads the development of the FedNow Service, which will provide financial institutions with the ability to settle payments in real-time, 24 hours a day, seven days a week.
-In addition, she hosts the annual Jackson Hole Economic Policy Symposium in Wyoming, which brings together international central bankers, researchers and policymakers to discuss issues affecting the global economy.
+President George also led the development of the FedNow Service, which provided financial institutions with the ability to settle payments in real-time, 24 hours a day, seven days a week.
+In addition, she hosted the annual Jackson Hole Economic Policy Symposium in Wyoming, which continues to bring together international central bankers, researchers and policymakers to discuss issues affecting the global economy.

 Ewing Marion Kauffman Foundation